 Brand tips that help scale ecommerce customer acquisition strategies

-Whether it’s your 100th or 100,000th customer, winning a new customer is certainly dance-worthy, but it rarely comes easy.
+Whether it’s your 100th or 100,000th customer, winning a new customer is certainly worthy of excitement, but it rarely comes easy.

 So what does it take to get someone to buy what you’re selling?